transcriptaze/vpd/DRAFT.md

 ```
 - `timestamp` will include the current datetime in the filename
 - `gzip` will download the JSON project file compressed with gzip

-## Scripts

-A _.vps_ script file is a text file of VPD commands (one per line) that can be loaded (or dropped on to the panel design area) to recreate a module.

 ## Fonts